rustzx/rustzx/README.md

 - Perfect emulation of Z80 core
 - Highly precise AY chip emulation
 - Beeper sound emulation
-- Supported formats: TAP, SNA
+- Supported formats: TAP, SNA (both 48K and 128K version)
 - Fast loading of tap files with standard loader
 - Precise timings
 - Full border emulation
 - Joystick emulation: Kempston
+- Quick save/load
 - Separate `no_std` core library which can be used to port emulator almost anywhere.
     - Global allocator is still needed, but all dynamic